LinijaVP/laravel-simple-REST-API/README.md

 # Laravel Simple REST API for Wantlist

 This is a project meant to learn how to create simple yet powerful and safe REST API in the Laravel framework.

+To use the API run the following commands:

+`composer install`

+`npm install && npm build`

+`php artisan key:generate` - generate key

+`php artisan migrate:fresh --seed` - seed database

+Edit .env to your personal parameters.

+## Update 1: Swagger documentation
+I added Swagger documentation for ease of use and to learn how to do proper documentation with authorization enabled.
+The full documentation for the API is at the route:

+`localhost:8000/api/documentation/`

+Where you first need to register, upon which you will be given a token, which you use to authorize yourself at the top of the page.
+This enables you to do all the requests on the page.

+## Process
-I will be listing the steps I did to create this project.
+From here on, I will be listing the steps I took when building this API.

+## Update 1: Swagger documentation
+I added Swagger documentation for ease of use and to learn how to do proper documentation with authorization enabled.
+The full documentation for the API is at the route:

+`localhost:8000/api/documentation/`

+Where you first need to register, upon which you will be given a token, which you use to authorize yourself at the top of the page.
+This enables you to do all the requests on the page.

 ## Database
 First I needed to generate data.
 I created and seeded a mysql database with 2 tables: Customer and Wantlist.
 The relation between them is that a customer has Many Wantlists.
 This is done by creating migrations with artisan: